Pepelux/sippts/readme.md

 [Click here to read more about SIPscan](https://github.com/Pepelux/sippts/wiki/SIPscan)

   * _**Sipexten**_ identifies extensions on a SIP server.
 Also tells you if the extension line requires authentication or not.
-Sipexten uses multithread and can check several IPs and port ranges.
+Sipexten can check several IPs and port ranges.

 [Click here to read more about SIPexten](https://github.com/Pepelux/sippts/wiki/SIPexten)

   * _**Sipcrack**_ is a remote password cracker.
-Sipcrack uses multithread and can test passwords for several users in different IPs and port ranges.
+Sipcrack can test passwords for several users in different IPs and port ranges.

 [Click here to read more about SIPcrack](https://github.com/Pepelux/sippts/wiki/SIPcrack)